 Various programs and departments at Villanova offer graduate assistantships for graduate students, or consider applying for a Resident Assistance position in a dormitory.
 For students seeking to apply for a graduate assistantship in the Department of Education, please see our Counseling Graduate Assistantships page.
 To identify other campus work opportunities: see the Graduate School Website for links identified under Financing Your Education or call individual departments to inquire as to potential positions.
 Also, see online, Villanova’s Student Job Directory.

-2. Additionally, the Counseling Department requires a completed your written response to two essay questions, which can be uploaded to your online application.
+2. Additionally, the Counseling Department requires a completed your written response to three essay questions, which can be uploaded to your online application.

 Office of Graduate Studies